hyperledger/aries-rfcs/concepts/0441-present-proof-best-practices/README.md

 Any timestamp in the future (relative to the instant of presentation proof, with a reasonable allowance for clock skew) evinces tampering: the verifier MUST reject a presentation with a future timestamp.
 Similarly, any timestamp predating the creation of its corresponding credential's revocation registry on the ledger evinces tampering: the verifier MUST reject a presentation with such a timestamp.

+### Dates and Predicates

+This section prescribes issuer and verifier best practices concerning representing dates for use in predicate proofs (eg proving Alice is over 21 without revealing her birth date).

+#### Dates in Credentials

+In order for dates to be used in a predicate proof they MUST be expressed as an Int32.
+While unix timestamps could work for this, it has several drawbacks including: can't represent dates outside of the years 1901-2038, isn't human readable, and contains more specific information than is needed since birth time with time zone is generally not needed for an age check.
+To address these issues, dates attributes SHOULD be represented as integers in the form YYYYMMDD.
+In order to make it clear that this format is being used the attribute name SHOULD have the suffix `_dateint`.

+#### Dates in Presentations

+When constructing a proof request, the verifier SHOULD express the minimum/maximum date as an integer in the form YYYYMMDD.
+For example if today is Jan 1, 2021 then the verifier would request that `bithdate_dateint` is before or equal to Jan 1 2000 so `<= 20000101`.
+The holder MUST construct a predicate proof with a YYYYMMDD represented birth date less than that value to satisfy the proof request.

 ## Reference

 * [RFC 0037](../../features/0037-present-proof/README.md): Present Proof protocol